How to create Storage Spaces in Windows 8

 To add more disks to the current pool, simply select the drives to be added and hit the ‘Add drives’ option.

-Shortly thereafter, you will observe the process of creating a pool in progress.
+Shortly after that, you will observe the process of creating a pool in progress.
 Here, you can rename the pool if you would like too.

 To create additional parity space, click ‘Create a shortage space and then choose ‘Parity’ from the layout options.